nice-digital/engineering/skill-framework/README.md

 * create code that is open by default and easy for others to reuse

-## Skills required to be a software developer
-You will need the following skills for this role, although the level of expertise for each will vary, depending on the role level.

-### Relevant skills from the DDaT framework
+## Relevant skills from the DDaT framework

 * ~~Availability and capacity management.
 You can define, analyse, plan, forecast, measure, maintain and improve all aspects of the availability of services, including power.
 You control and manage service availability to meet the needs of the business in a cost-effective manner.
 This includes managing the capability, functionality and sustainability of service components (for example, hardware, software, network resources and software/infrastructure as a service).~~ Proposing this is not relevant - thoughts?